Japanese coup d'état in French Indochina: Retreat to China

 In the North West General Gabriel Sabattier's Tonkin division had enough time to be spared an assault by the Japanese and were able to retreat northwest from their base in Hanoi, hoping to reach the Chinese border.
 However they were soon harried by the Japanese air force and artillery fire, being forced to abandon all their heavy equipment as they crossed the Red River.
 Sabattier then found that the Japanese had blocked the most important border crossings at Lao Cai and Ha Giang during the reductions of Lang Son and Dang Dong.
-Contact was then lost with Major-General Marcel Alessandri' s 2nd Tonkin Brigade, numbering some 5,700 French and colonial troops.
-This column included three Foreign Legion battalions of the 5eme Etranger.
+Contact was then lost with Major-General Marcel Alessandri's 2nd Tonkin Brigade, numbering some 5,700 French and colonial troops.
+This column included three Foreign Legion battalions of the 5ème Étranger.
 Their only option was to fight their own way to China.

 The United States and China were reluctant to start a large-scale operation to restore French authority, as they did not favour colonial rule, and had little sympathy for the Vichy regime which had formerly collaborated with the Japanese.
 Both countries ordered that their forces provide no assistance to the French, but American general Claire Lee Chennault went against orders, and aircraft from his 51st Fighter Group and 27th Troop Carrier Squadron flew support missions as well as dropping medical supplies for Sabattier's forces retreating into China.
 Between 12 and 28 March, the Americans flew thirty-four bombing, strafing and reconnaissance missions over the North of Indochina but they had little effect in stemming the Japanese advance.

 By mid April Alessandri, having realised he was on his own, split his force into two.
 Soon a combination of disease, ration shortages and low morale forced him into a difficult decision.
 With reluctance he disarmed and disbanded his locally recruited colonial troops, leaving them to their fate in a measure which angered French and Vietnamese alike.
 Many of the tirailleurs were far from their homes and some were captured by the Japanese.
 Others joined the Viet Minh.
 The remaining French and Foreign Legion units gradually discarded all of their heavy weapons, motor vehicles and left behind several tons of ammunition without destroying any of it.
 The division were soon reduced in numbers by disease and missing men as they moved towards Son La and Dien Bien Phu where they fought costly rearguard actions.

 By this time de Gaulle had been informed of the situation in Indochina and then swiftly told Sabattier via radio orders to maintain a presence in Indochina for the sake of France's pride at all costs.
 By 6 May however many of the remaining members of the Tonkin Division were over the Chinese border where they were interned under harsh conditions.
 Between 9 March and 2 May the Tonkin division had suffered heavily; many had died or were invalided by disease.
 In combat 774 had been killed and 283 wounded with another 303 missing or captured.